 Show your support for Manchester United FC and put your money where your mouth is!
-Coral Bookmakers is offering attractive odds on the Red Devils right now, bet on them to win outright, predict the correct score, scorer or even how many corners Manchester United FC will get in 90 minutes.
+Get to the ground and cheer them to the rafters.

 Formed as Newton Heath in 1878, the 'Red Devils' became Manchester United in 1902 and were crowned Division One champions just six years later.
 Their first major home ground was called Bank Street and strangely enough it is now the car park for the velodrome and is almost part of the Etihad Stadium they actually played as Newton Heath at North Road and moved to Bank Street in 1893 and were promptly relegated they were subjected to a winding up order in 1902 while still called Newton Heath and were only rescued by the benevolance of local brewer John Henry Davies who renamed the side Manchester United and he paid for the move to Old Trafford in 1910 having first sold the toxic dump to Manchester Corporation.

 The FA Cup was also on display at their Bank Street home before a move to Old Trafford was secured in 1910, with another league title sewn up under the leadership of Ernest Mangnall.

 The inter-war years were barren for the Reds, but Sir Matt Busby became manager in 1945 and his 'Busby Babes' won three league titles in the 1950s.
 However, tragedy struck on the return from a European tie in 1958 when an air crash in Munich claimed the lives of eight United players and robbed the world of one of the most exciting teams of its era.
 Busby survived and led United to league glory in 1965 and 1967 before a famous and emotional European Cup triumph in 1968.